stride3d/stride-docs/en/contributors/documentation/github-actions.md

 if: github.repository == 'stride3d/stride-docs'
 ```

-This means that in a fork they don't merely fail — the jobs are **skipped entirely** and the run finishes grey rather than red.
+This means that in a fork they don't merely fail, the jobs are **skipped entirely** and the run finishes grey rather than red.
 Deploying to Azure from a fork would require your own Azure Web App, your own publish profile secrets and removing that guard, which is described in [Setting up a new Azure Web App](deployment-azure.md#setting-up-a-new-azure-web-app).

 The two workflows without that guard, `stride-docs-github.yml` and `stride-docs-test-build.yml`, are the ones intended for contributors: